batfish/ansible/tutorials/README.md

 - Ensure that Docker is installed and running on your machine.

-- Install the `batfish.base` role from Ansible Galaxy.
+- Install the latest version of the `batfish.base` role from Ansible Galaxy.

-  `ansible-galaxy install batfish.base`
+  `ansible-galaxy install --force batfish.base`
   - If you encounter any issues related to SSL certificates use the `-c` option.
   - When you want to update the role in the future, you will need use the `--force` option.